theguywhodoesntcare/Maya_mdx_plugin/README.md

 ![Plug-in](images/window.png)
 3. *Optional*.
 If loading does not work and error “Invoking ExecuteInDefaultAppDomain() failed” is displayed in Script Edior, then add the **maya.exe.config** file to the **bin** folder (for example **C:\Program Files\Autodesk\Maya2024\bin**).
 See the known issues section for more information.
 3. *Optional*.
 If you need automatic loading of textures, then use the MEL command **"wc3_setAssetDir;"** in the script editor, then select the root directory of the unpacked Warcraft.
 The following formats are available: .dds, .tga, .png, .tif, .tiff, .bmp, .jpg, .jpeg.
 4. *Optional.
 Experimental*.
 If you need to convert .blp textures while importing, then integration with *Retera Model Studio 04.4k+* is possible.
 Use the MEL command **"wc3_setCLIApp;"**, then select ReteraModelStudio.exe.
-After this, the blp textures will be automatically converted to png (new file will be created near).
+After this, the blp textures will be automatically converted to png (new file will be created near). *A large number of textures being converted on the fly may cause slow loading speeds.*

 # Importing